maalvalo/getting_and_cleaning_data/CodeBook.md

 |  67           | fBodyBodyGyroJerkMag-mean | numeric | explained below                                       |
 |  68           | fBodyBodyGyroJerkMag-std  | numeric | explained below                                       |

 An excerpt from the documentation included in the dataset provides a thorough description of the variables.
-It is reproduced here for completeness.
+It is reproduced here.

 >The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 >